JetBrains/jetbrains_guide/src/pages/tips/one-import-per-line/index.md

 technologies: []
 topics: ['editing']
 author: 'pauleveritt'
-subtitle: 'Tell PyCharm to put each import on a separate line'
+subtitle: 'Tell PyCharm to put each import on a separate line when it cleans up your imports.'
 seealso:
   - title: 'Code Style Preferences for Python Imports'
     href: 'https://www.jetbrains.com/help/pycharm/2018.3/code-style-python.html#imports'